 Tracey Marie DeFrancesco graduated magna cum laude from Pepperdine University with a BA in International Studies (International and Intercultural Communication concentration).
-As an undergraduate, Tracey interned at CNN and worked for the network at the 2000 Democratic National Convention.
+As an undergraduate, Tracey interned at CNN and worked for the network at the 2000 Democratic National Convention in Los Angeles.

 Tracey earned a Master's Degree in Public Policy (MPP) from the UCLA School of Public Affairs, with a Counterterrorism and National Security concentration.
 Her coursework focused on counterterrorism policy, models of deterrence for nuclear terrorism, and decision under uncertainty.
 She was a teaching assistant for courses in policy analysis, imperfect rationality, and crime control policy.